 - Utilizes sterile technique when assisting with invasive and intraoperative procedures

-- Performs high quality imaging procedures: determines technical exposure factors, identifies and removes artifact producing objects, and utilizes shielding devices to protect the patient, self and other
+- Performs high quality imaging procedures: determines technical exposure factors, identifies and removes artifact-producing objects, and utilizes shielding devices to protect the patient, self and others

 - Responsible for precise, complete and accurate data entry and image management in appropriate technology infrastructure: EPIC, PACS, etc.

 - Ensures the patient is imaged in a safe environment, free of hazards